snenyl/realtime-pose-estimation/README.md

 ## Object Detection

 The object detection algorithm is the YOLOX-S model from the [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) repository, which is transfer learned on the
-[Logistics Objects in Context (LOCO)](https://github.com/tum-fml/loco) dataset.
-The final version is optimized with Intel OpenVINO and implemented together with the pose estimation in C++.
+[LOCO](https://github.com/tum-fml/loco) dataset.
+The final version is optimized with [Intel OpenVINO](https://github.com/openvinotoolkit/openvino) and implemented together with the pose estimation in C++.
 [Table 1](#table_1) present the YOLOX-S training results for only pallet.

 <center>